raspberrypilearning/cd-beginner-javascript-sushi/en/step_7.md

   }
 }
 ```
-Notice how you can use `${red}` to include the value of the `red` variable inside your text string.
+Notice that you can use `${red}` to include the value of the `red` variable inside your text string, and that the same is true for the other colour value variables.
 --- /task ---

-Now, you need to check, when the user clicks a button, whether they've clicked the winning button or any other button and let them know if they got the answer right or wrong.
-To do this you'll need to add an **event listener** to each of the buttons.
-These tell JavaScript to 'listen' for something to happen, in this case a click on the button, and then run a particular fucntion.
+Now you need to add code so that your game knows which button the player clicks and displays a message in response.

+The first thing to do is selecting the element on the web page where the message will show.

 --- task ---
-First, before your `for` loop starts, add a line to get the element you're going to use to tell the player if they've won.
-This is exactly like the way you got the heading a few steps back.
+Above your `for` loop, create a variable called `answerMessage` to store the element on the web page that has an `id` of `answer` (one of the headings has this `id`).
+Use this code to do that:

 ```JavaScript
 var answerMessage = document.getElementById('answer');
 ```
 --- /task ---

-Finally, inside the `for` loop, add a some code to connect a listener for clicks and give that listener a function to run when it 'hears' one.
+Next, each button needs an **event listener**.
+Event listeners are pieces of code that let your game wait for an action the player takes and then do something in response.
+You want your game to know if the player clicks a button, so the event listeners you need are going to wait for clicks.

 --- task ---

+Inside the `for` loop, insert the following code to add a listener for clicks to each button, and to give the listener a function to run when a click happens.

-This function combines a few things:
+The function includes a few things:
- - An `if` statement, although this one includes an `else` afterwards that runs only if the condition is false
+ - An `if` statement, which you already understand, although this statement includes an `else` part that runs only if the test of the condition is unsuccessful
- - Using `innerHTML` to update the text of an element on the page
+ - `innerHTML` updates the text of the web page element stored in `answerMessage`
- - The special `this` keyword that means, in this case, 'the button that was clicked'.
+ - The special `this` keyword, which means, in this case, 'the button that was clicked'

 ```JavaScript
 buttons[i].addEventListener('click', function(){